 That’s it from me this month, but let me know in the comments if you have a blood donation coming up and if you have any more eco tips about it for me.

-You may not know this dear reader, but Shades of Green shares its name (quite by accident) with a Walt Disney World golf resort.
-In fact, every time I (Emma) Google our blog that is what comes up.
-Why am I telling you that?
-Because WDW is the subject of today’s blog.
 There’s no getting around it, taking a holiday in a place that is several thousand miles away and is a major tourist trap is hardly the greenest thing that I could do, but what can I say?
 I love Disney – I even worked there for a time – and I’m not going to stop going.
 So, last month I went.
-However, I did want to make my trip as green as possible and this is what I did to make that happen.

 Getting there